 - Lingual-type brackets: These are brackets that attach to the back of teeth, hiding the bracket from view.

 - Traditional bands: which consists of the use of metal brackets soldered to metal bands that wrap around each tooth.

 Newer "mini-braces," which are much smaller than traditional braces, may be an option for some.
 Your orthodontist will discuss the various types of available braces with you and determine which might be the best option for you.

 How Long Will I Have to Wear Braces?

 The time required for treatment varies from person to person, depending on the severity of the problem; the amount of room available; the distance the teeth must travel; the health of the teeth, gums, and supporting bone; and how closely the patient follows instructions.
 On average, however, once the braces are put on, they usually remain in place for 1 to 3 years.
 After braces are removed, most patients will need to wear a retainer all the time for the first 6 months, then only during sleep for many years.

 How Often Will I Need to See the Orthodontist During Treatment?

-Longwood cosmetic and family dentist Dr. Spencer will want to see you about every month or so in order to make sure that the braces are exerting steady pressure on your teeth.
-To create more tension and pressure on your teeth, Dr. Spencer will make adjustments in the wires, springs, or rubber bands of your braces.
+Longwood cosmetic and family dentist Dr. Arnold will want to see you about every month or so in order to make sure that the braces are exerting steady pressure on your teeth.
+To create more tension and pressure on your teeth, Dr. Arnold will make adjustments in the wires, springs, or rubber bands of your braces.